-Estimated* number of new cases of uterine cancer diagnosed in 2016
+Estimated number of new cases of uterine cancer diagnosed in 2017

-Estimated of all new female cases of cancer diagnosed in 2016
+Estimated % of all new female cases of cancer diagnosed in 2017

-Estimated number of deaths from uterine cancer in 2016
+Estimated number of deaths from uterine cancer in 2017

-Estimated % of all female deaths from cancer in 2016
+Estimated % of all female deaths from cancer in 2017

-Chance of surviving at least 5 years (2008–2012)
+Chance of surviving at least 5 years (2009–2013)

-Females living with uterine cancer at the end of 2010 (diagnosed in the 5 year period 2006 to 2010)
+Females living with uterine cancer at the end of 2012 (diagnosed in the 5 year period 2008 to 2012)

-Uterine cancer was the 6th most commonly diagnosed cancer among females in Australia in 2012.
-It is estimated that it will remain the 6th most commonly diagnosed cancer among females in 2016.
+Uterine cancer was the 5th most commonly diagnosed cancer among females in Australia in 2013.
+It is estimated that it will remain the 5th most commonly diagnosed cancer among females in 2017.

 Deaths from uterine cancer

-In 2013, the age-standardised mortality rate was 2.9 deaths per 100,000 females.d In 2016, it is estimated that the age-standardised mortality rate will be 2.8 deaths per 100,000 females.
+In 2014, the age-standardised mortality rate was 3.4 deaths per 100,000 females.
+In 2017, it is estimated that the age-standardised mortality rate will be 2.8 deaths per 100,000 females.
 The mortality rate for uterine cancer will generally increase with age, particularly from age group 60–64 and older.

 The number of deaths from uterine cancer increased from 223 in 1968 to 494 in 2014.
-Over the same period, the age-standardised mortality rate decreased from 4.7 deaths per 100,000 females in 1968 to 2.9 deaths per 100,000 females in 2013.
+Over the same period, the age-standardised mortality rate decreased from 4.7 deaths per 100,000 females in 1968 to 3.4 deaths per 100,000 females in 2014.

-Figure 2: Age-standardised incidence rates for uterine cancer 1982–2012 and age-standardised mortality rates for uterine cancer 1968–2013
+Figure 2: Age-standardised incidence rates for uterine cancer 1982–2013 and age-standardised mortality rates for uterine cancer 1968–2014

 Survival from uterine cancer

-Between 1983–1987 and 2008–2012, 5-year relative survival from uterine cancer improved from 75% to 83%.
+Between 1984–1988 and 2009–2013, 5-year relative survival from uterine cancer improved from 76% to 83%.

-Figure 3: 5-year relative survival from uterine cancer, 1983–1987 to 2008–2012
+Figure 3: 5-year relative survival from uterine cancer, 1984–1988 to 2009–2013

-The prevalence for 1, 5 and 29 years given below are the number of people living with uterine cancer at the end of 2010 who had been diagnosed in the preceding 1, 5 and 29 years respectively.
+The prevalence for 1, 5 and 31 years given below are the number of people living with uterine cancer at the end of 2012 who had been diagnosed in the preceding 1, 5 and 31 years respectively.

-At the end of 2010, there were 8,813 females living who had been diagnosed with uterine cancer that year, 9,589 females who had been diagnosed with uterine cancer in the previous 5 years (from 2008 to 2012) and 26,879 females who had been diagnosed with uterine cancer in the previous 31 years (from 1982 to 2012).
+At the end of 2012, there were 2,263 females living who had been diagnosed with uterine cancer that year, 9,589 females who had been diagnosed with uterine cancer in the previous 5 years (from 2008 to 2012) and 26,879 females who had been diagnosed with uterine cancer in the previous 31 years (from 1982 to 2012).

 International Statistical Classification of Diseases and Related Health Problems Version 10 (ICD–10)

-Cancer, like other health conditions, is classified by the International Statistical Classification of Diseases and Related Health Problems Version 10 (ICD–10).
+Cancer is classified by the International Statistical Classification of Diseases and Related Health Problems Version 10 (ICD–10).
 This is a statistical classification, published by the World Health Organization, in which each morbid condition is assigned a unique code according to established criteria.

 Cancer incidence indicates the number of new cancers diagnosed during a specified time period (usually one year).

-- The 2016 estimates are based on 2002–11 incidence data.
+The 2017 estimates are based on 2004–13 incidence data.
 Due to rounding of these estimates, male and female incidence may not sum to person incidence.